How my GitHub Pages got Hacked

 After all GitHub doesn't have control over my domain, only I do.

-GitHub asks me to forward dev.chris-besch.com
+GitHub asks me to forward dev.chris-besch.com to christopher-besch.github.io, which is under their control.

 I do so with a DNS record using the domain registrar of my choice.